bitaddict-ab/arassync/README.md

 * Consilum Marine & Safety AB
 * CPAC Systems AB

-This code is licensed under the MIT license, see LICENSE.txt.
+This code has been developed, paid for and generously licensed under the MIT license by the above compaines See COPYING.TXT for full license/copyright information.

 ### What is this repository for? ###